Spinal cord injury: Deep venous thrombosis

+Urinary tract infection

 Urinary tract infection (UTI) is another risk that may not display the usual symptoms (pain, urgency, and frequency); it may instead be associated with worsened spasticity.
 The risk of UTI, likely the most common complication in the long term, is heightened by use of indwelling urinary catheters.
 Catheterization may be necessary because SCI interferes with the bladder's ability to empty when it gets too full, which could trigger autonomic dysreflexia or damage the bladder permanently.
 The use of intermittent catheterization to empty the bladder at regular intervals throughout the day has decreased the mortality due to kidney failure from UTI in the first world, but it is still a serious problem in developing countries.

+Clinical depression

-An estimated 24–45% of people with SCI have disorders of depression, and the suicide rate is as much as six times that of the rest of the population.
+An estimated 24–45% of people with spinal cord injuries have major depressive disorder, and the suicide rate is as much as six times that of the rest of the population.
 The risk of suicide is worst in the first five years after injury.
 In young people with SCI, suicide is the leading cause of death.
 Depression is associated with an increased risk of other complications such as UTI and pressure ulcers that occur more when self-care is neglected.